This article has links to products and services we love, which we may make commission from.

 Muddy Waters Coffee

-For incredible coffee, globally-sourced teas, and fresh fruit smoothies, Muddy Waters (184 Main St) is the place to go on a rainy day in Burlington.
+For incredible coffee, globally-sourced teas, and fresh fruit smoothies, Muddy Waters (184 Main St) is the place to go.

 Warm wood interiors and furniture, lush plants hanging from every rafter and in every window, and secret hand-written notes from past students, locals, and travelers alike hidden in the walls make this cafe a must-visit spot.